WilliamJohnsonJr/audition/README.md

 Hosting: AWS RDS (PostgresQL DB), ECS Fargate (Flask API app), and S3 Static-Site Hosting (React Frontend).

 See the READMEs in the `frontend` and `backend` directory for specific information on running the Frontend and Backend.

+## Important note on setup
+`dotenv` (in the Python backend) and `import.meta.env` (Vite Frontend) set up various environment variables necessary for Auth0 RBAC and auth to work.
+You must create a `.env` file in the `/frontend` and `/backend` directories for the project to work.
+See `/frontend/README.md` and `/backend/README.md` for specific details on how to set up each `.env` file.

 ## A note on unit tests
 Testing this exhaustively would double the delivery time of this project for the Udacity course, but I have mostly tested the backend API with unittest.